suljov/One-API-to-rule-them-all/README.md

 **Extra**:
-* It also contains endpoints i have found and seen from CTF:s or in engagements (some might be cleaned to not expose information)
+* It also contains endpoints i have found and seen from CTF:s or other places
 * Some are generated from ChatGPT to extend the surface area to find endpoints